yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-3995">

 <p>
-All physics students seeking the bachlors of sciecne must take PHYS 3995 under the guidence of a proffessor.
-This usually includes doing a small project over the course of the semester and then writing a small summary at the end that will be turned into the deparment.
-For more information check out the research page <a href= "/research"> here</a>
+All physics students seeking the bachelors of science must take PHYS 3995 under the guidance of a professor.
+This usually includes doing a small project over the course of the semester and then writing a small summary at the end that will be turned into the department.
+For more information check out the research page <a href= "/resources/research"> here</a>

 </p>
 </div>